microsoft/DevSkim/README.md

 ## Writing Rules

-Please see [Writing Rules](https://github.com/Microsoft/DevSkim/wiki/Writing-Rules) for instructions on how to author new rules.
+Please see [Writing Rules](https://github.com/Microsoft/DevSkim/wiki/Writing-Rules) for instructions on how to author rules.

 ## Contributing